 You may notice in the top left hand corner “sometimes unknown energy drains”.
 You know on a smartphone there is a function where you can see which apps are draining your battery the most quickly so you can better manage these?
 I need one of those for my body and mind.
 Some interesting theories I’ve seen popping up recently relate to food allergies such as lactose intolerance, and also sugar, so I’m experimenting with this to see if it helps.

 Another thing I’ve noticed is that when I get into the “red” section, which I’ve been in a lot lately, things that normally wouldn’t take much energy seem to somehow take twice as much.
-There are some parts of my job and life in general which are far from my favourite but have to be done, but I received good advice once in the past I need to remember – if you are doing things that drain you that you can outsource – do!
-One example for me was taking on a weekly housecleaner – at first the 3 hours a week seemed a luxury, now it’s become a necessity as it means I do less of something I really don’t enjoy and get to avoid (at least a little of) this energy drain, giving me precious energy to spend on something else I do enjoy – which in turn can create even more energy.
+There are some parts of my job and life in general which are far from my favourite but have to be done.
+I received good advice once in the past I need to remember – if you are doing things that drain you that you can outsource – do!
+One example for me was taking on a weekly housecleaner.
+At first the 3 hours a week seemed a luxury, now it’s become a necessity as it means I do less of something I really don’t enjoy.
+Therefore I get to avoid (at least a little of) this energy drain, giving me precious energy to spend on something else I do enjoy – which in turn can create even more energy.

-So this is by no means an exhaustive personal list, but taking 15 minutes to sit and think about this and create a visual representation helped me consciously recognise what is making my personal battery levels drop and how to bring them back up again.
+This is by no means an exhaustive personal list, but I found that taking 15 minutes to sit and think about this was really useful.
+This visual representation has helped me consciously recognise what is making my personal battery levels drop and how to bring them back up again.

 Have you thought much about this before?
 Please add a comment or contact me if you found this useful or have your own insights or ideas to add!